RVX/hydrodownwav/README.md

 Create a custom class that inherits from src/configs/base_class.py.
 If the new source requires token-based access, modify the token_config.yaml file.

+#understanding the naming
+ICLISTENHF1251_20150104T235858.270Z likely represents:

+A recording made by the ICLISTEN HF1251 hydrophone.
+The recording was captured on January 4, 2015, at 23:58:58.270 UTC.
+Why This Naming Convention is Useful
+Device Identification: The name includes the hydrophone's model and serial number, making it easy to trace the source of the recording.
+Timestamp: The precise timestamp allows users to know exactly when the recording was made, which is critical for scientific analysis and synchronization with other datasets.
+Standardized Format: Using a structured naming convention ensures consistency and makes it easier to manage and analyze large datasets.

 # Giting hard